-Using enhanced dataset metadata (preview)
+Using enhanced dataset metadata

-The enhanced dataset metadata feature is strategic and foundational, because future Power BI functionality will be built upon its metadata.
-Some additional capabilities that stand to benefit from enhanced dataset metadata:
+The enhanced dataset metadata feature is strategic and foundational.
+Future Power BI functionality will be built upon its metadata.
+These other capabilities stand to benefit from enhanced dataset metadata:

 Considerations and limitations